 Anything you have purchased which is Ready To Ship doesn't mean immediate despatch, but it does mean I'll usually get them posted within a week or so for you depending on my order volumes.

 After ordering, you will receive the PDF via email manually from me.
 You must ensure the email address you are using is valid as I will be using it to send you the PDF.
-I will be emailing them at least once a day, except for whenever I'm on holiday.
+I will be emailing them at least once a day.

 Upcoming holidays which may impact orders

 Nothing currently planned!

 Customers are responsible for all customs VAT/duties fees on receipt of Goods.

 None of my prices include VAT, so you may be charged VAT by your country's customs authorities before the parcel will be released to you, according to the goods value threshold in your country.
 I am not in control of this, and I do not control the admin fees you may incur on top of the VAT charges.
 Please take this into account when ordering.

 Delivery information by region